zonxa/seal/UsingSeal.md

 > [!NOTE]
 > Notes on Session Key
-> 1. You can also optioanlly initialize a `SessionKey` with a passed in Signer in the constructor.
+> 1. You can also optionally initialize a `SessionKey` with a passed in Signer in the constructor.
 This is useful for classes that extend `Signer`, e.g. `EnokiSigner`.
+> 2. You can optionally set an `mvr_name` value in the `SessionKey`.
+This should be the [Move Package Registry](https://www.moveregistry.com/) name for the package.
+Seal requires the MVR name to be registered to the first version of the package for this to work.
+If this is set, the message shown to the user in the wallet would use the much more readable MVR package name instead of `packageId`.
-> 2. You can optionally store the `SessionKey` object in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) instead of localStorage if you would like to persist the SessionKey across tabs.
+> 3. You can optionally store the `SessionKey` object in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) instead of localStorage if you would like to persist the SessionKey across tabs.
 See usage for `import` and `export` methods in the SessionKey class.

 The simplest way to perform decryption is to call the client’s `decrypt` function.
 This function expects a `Transaction` object that invokes the relevant `seal_approve*` functions.
 The transaction must meet the following requirements:
 - It may only call `seal_approve*` functions.